Pascal Obispo: 2000s

 Pascal Obispo worked for almost a year on the release of the album of the musical Les Dix Commandements, which premiered in October at the Palais des sports in Paris.
 In December, he composed Noël Ensemble, bringing together 112 artists for the benefit of the fight against AIDS (600,000 copies sold).
 That same year on April 4, he married Isabelle Funaro in Paris.
 His son Sean was born a few months later, on October 11, inspiring the title Millésime.
 In 2001, he was voted "male artist of the year" at the NRJ Music Awards.

-In 2002, he produced the album De l'amour le mieux by Natasha Saint-Pier (including the duo Tu definables) which reached more than 750,000 sales and was certified Platinum in France.
+In 2002, he produced the album De l'amour le mieux by Natasha St-Pier (including the duo Tu definables) which reached more than 750,000 sales and was certified Platinum in France.
 He then went on to collaborate on several of the singer's following albums, performing with her another duet, Mourir demain, which became a great success.

 In 2004, his 6th album, Studio Fan - Live Fan, was released, a double album which pays tribute in particular to Michel Polnareff.
 The Fan Tour, which brought together more than 500,000 spectators, allowed him to receive his first Victoire de la Musique in a personal capacity, that of "Musical show, tour or concert of the year" (in 2001, the title L'Envy to love that he composed for The Ten Commandments won the "Victory for Original Song of the Year").

 On May 15, 2006, he released his 7th album, Les Fleurs du bien, which included the songs Rosa and 1980 (with Melissa Mars), among others.
 In January 2007, he took the pseudonym of Vitoo for a song with Fatal Bazooka, Mauvaise foi nocturne (No. 1 in the Top 50), a parody of the duo Confessions nocturnes by Diam's and Vitaa.
 In June, he resumed the role of Vitoo for his song Le Chanteur ideal.

 In 2007, he released the single Nouveau voyage (C'est la vie), featuring American rapper Baby Bash, which ranked 10th best selling singles.

 In February 2009, the singer offered two concerts, at the Olympia theater in Arcachon, all of the proceeds from which went to benefit oyster farmers in the Arcachon basin and to the reconstruction of the forest massif (following the storm in January 2009).
 On April 16, 2009, he launched his web radio on the digital radio station GOOM, where he broadcasts his titles freely.

 In April 2009, he took the pseudonym "Captain Samouraï Flower" and published the album Welcome to the Magic World of Captain Samouraï Flower, which met with mixed success.